 5.2.1 Report to the individual LHBs on its activities.
 It is formally accountable to the individual LHBs in respect of its role carried out on their behalf.
 Refer to Standing Order 9: Demonstrating Accountability.

-5.2.2 Lead and scrutinise the operations, functions and decision making of the EAS Team.
-The Joint Committee will require the EAS Team to report on its activities and it will hold the EAS Team to account on behalf of the seven LHBs.
-Refer to Standing Order 1.1.5.
+5.2.2 Lead and scrutinise the operations, functions and decision making of the EASC Team.
+The Joint Committee will require the EASC Team to report on its activities and it will hold the EASC Team to account on behalf of the seven LHBs.
+Refer to Standing Order 1.1.6.

 5.3 The Joint Committee will therefore require:

-5.3.1 The EAS Team to co-operate with them as members of the Joint Committee in securing agreed processes so that patients in Wales may have the equal opportunity to access services.
+5.3.1 The EASC Team to co-operate with them as members of the Joint Committee in securing agreed processes so that patients in Wales may have the equal opportunity to access services.

-5.3.2 The EAS Team to prepare for approval by the appropriate Joint Committee a Plan of Business for the year.
-They will also require the EAS Team to agree with the Joint Committee an appropriate way of working.
+5.3.2 The EASC Team to prepare for approval by the appropriate Joint Committee a Plan of Business for the year.
+They will also require the EASC Team to agree with the Joint Committee an appropriate way of working.

-5.3.3 In developing any new or amended policy the EAS Team will prepare a suggested process which will be subject to an approved corporate standard for agreement by the Joint Committee.
+5.3.3 In developing any new or amended policy the EASC Team will prepare a suggested process which will be subject to an approved corporate standard for agreement by the Joint Committee.

-5.3.4 The EAS Team will undertake on an annual basis a self assessment against the Health and Care Standards in Wales which apply to the Joint Committee.
+5.3.4 The EASC Team will undertake on an annual basis a self assessment against the Health and Care Standards in Wales which apply to the Joint Committee.
 An annual return will be submitted to the LHBs for inclusion in their annual return to Welsh Government.

 5.3.5 Sub Groups to operate in accordance with the Terms of Reference agreed by the Joint Committee annexed to the Standing Orders.
 Refer to Standing Order 4.